wakesurfer/terraform-meetup/README.md

 Now you need to add the public key to your cloud instance Todo

-## Add the configuration details for your instance to Terraforms environment script ##
+## Add the configuration details for your cloud instance to Terraforms environment script ##
+In the Terraform samples archive there is an environment file for Windows Powershell "env-vars.ps1" and for linux and max (Todo)
+The variables (OCID's etc) in this file needs to be updated to your instances details.

 ## Test the Terraform sample scripts that you downloaded earlier ##
-To test your Terraform installation run
+Now you should be able to test your Terraform installation by running
 ```
 terraform init
 ```